samora/mpower-node/README.md

 });
 ```

 It might usually be suitable to put your API configuration in environment variables.
-In which case you can initialize `mpower.Setup` without passing configuration parameters.
+In that case you can initialize `mpower.Setup` without passing configuration parameters.
-The library will automatically detect the environment variables to use.
+The library will automatically detect the environment variables and use them.
-Keys for your environment variables: `MP_MASTER_KEY`, `MP_PRIVATE_KEY`, `MP_PUBLIC_KEY`,  `MP_TOKEN`
+Auto-detected environment variables: `MP_MASTER_KEY`, `MP_PRIVATE_KEY`, `MP_PUBLIC_KEY`,  `MP_TOKEN`

 ## Checkout Store configuration